bodo-ai/Bodo/docs/source/pandas.rst

   * Arguments ``sep``, ``delimiter``, ``header``, ``names``, ``index_col``, ``usecols``, ``dtype``, ``skiprows``, and ``parse_dates`` are supported.
-  * Either ``names`` and ``dtype`` arguments should be provided to enable type inference, or ``filepath_or_buffer`` should be a constant string for Bodo to infer types by looking at the file at compile time.
+  * Either ``names`` and ``dtype`` arguments should be provided to enable type inference, or ``filepath_or_buffer`` should be inferrable as a constant string for Bodo to infer types by looking at the file at compile time.
   * ``names``, ``usecols``, ``parse_dates`` should be constant lists.
   * ``dtype`` should be a constant dictionary of strings and types.
   * When a CSV file is read in parallel (distributed mode) and each process reads only a portion of the file, reading columns that contain line breaks is not supported.